ltskinner/software-engineering/books/fundamentals_of_data_engineering/README.md

 ### [Chapter 8.
 Queries, Modeling, and Transformation](./2_8_TRANSFORMATION.md)

+"Ingesting data without a plan is a great recipe for a data swamp"

 #### Data Modeling

 When modeling data, critical to focus on translating the model to business outcomes